dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 ### Multi-Cluster

-Kubernetes adheres to a design philosophy of loose coupling and scalability, which has brought about the flourishing development of the Kubernetes ecosystem.
-However, most of these are limited to a single cluster, and more and more clusters are being created within enterprises for various reasons and purposes, such as single-cluster failures, regulatory requirements, cross-data center disaster recovery for multiple regions, hybrid clouds for agility and cost reduction, multi-cloud deployment, limited capacity of a single cluster, coexistence of multiple versions of Kubernetes clusters, etc.
+Kubernetes adheres to a design philosophy of loose coupling and scalability, which encourages the flourishing development of the Kubernetes ecosystem.
+However, since most of these are limited to a single cluster, more and more clusters are being created within enterprises for various reasons and purposes, such as:
+- Single-cluster failures
+- Regulatory requirements
+- Cross-data center disaster recovery for multiple regions
+- Hybrid clouds for agility and cost reduction
+- Multi-cloud deployment
+- Limited capacity of a single cluster
+- Coexistence of multiple versions of Kubernetes clusters, etc.

 ### Dapr